odenas/indexed_ms/README.md

 To replicate an experiment, type `make` on its folder.
 This will generate `.csv` files with the results.
 We use `RStudio` (and the `tidyverse` meta-package) to generate plot and reports from the `.csv` files.
 Once, the experiments are completed, one can generate the reports under `~/matching_statistics/indexed_ms/tests/report`.

+# Contact
+For suggestions or questions please write to Olgert Denas `gertidenas@gmail.com`